-To ease the transition for Ethereum users to the new framework, Ethereum 2.0 will be released in a phased approach.
+To ease the transition for Ethereum users to the new framework, the upgrade will be released in a phased approach.
 The rollout will happen in three phases: Phase 0, 1, and 2.
-Phase 2 is set to release this year, although the Ethereum 2.0 release date is not yet announced.
+Phase 2 is set to release this year, although the release date is not yet announced.
 Let’s have a look at the Ethereum 2.0 roadmap below.

 Note: The current Ethereum blockchain will continue to exist in parallel and receive the required upgrades during phase 0.

-In the first phase, called phase 0, the ‘beacon chain’ will be implemented in the Ethereum blockchain.
+In the first phase, called phase 0, the ‘beacon chain’ will be implemented, the first building block of the Ethereum blockchain.
 The beacon chain will execute the new proof of stake consensus and manage the registry of validators (previously miners) on Ethereum 2.0.

 The second phase of Ethereum 2.0 is set to roll out in 2021.
 In this phase, shard chains will be implemented in the blockchain, the scalability solution mentioned above.
 The implementation of shard chains or sharding will address scalability by allowing Ethereum to process multiple transactions simultaneously.

-The third phase of Ethereum 2.0 will roll out in late 2021 or 2022.
+The third phase will roll out in late 2021 or 2022.
 Not much has been defined about this phase as of now.
-According to sources, phase 2 will involve adding accounts, enabling transfers and withdrawals, building development environments to build DApp on top Ethereum 2.0, and bringing people to Ethereum 2.0.
+According to sources, phase 2 will involve adding accounts, enabling transfers and withdrawals, building development environments to build DApp on top of Ethereum 2.0, and bringing people to use the upgraded blockchain.
 It is to ensure that Ethereum 1.0 (based on PoW) can be turned off.

 You might be interested – Hyperledger 2.0 released